adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 # Transmit

-Transmit is a native Server-Sent-Event (SSE) module built for AdonisJS.
+Transmit is a native opinionated Server-Sent-Event (SSE) module built for AdonisJS.
 It is a simple and efficient way to send real-time updates to the client, such as notifications, live chat messages, or any other type of real-time data.

 :::note
 The data transmission occurs only from server to client, not the other way around.
+You have to use a form or a fetch request to achieve client to server communication.
 :::

 ## Installation